thieflord06/ClearSky/README.md

 In the config.ini add: ip = 127.0.0.1, port = 8000 \
 run: python app.py \
-open browser from prompt or open URL from ports menu
+open browser from prompt or open URL from ports menu \

+Note: db connection not supported yet.
+Some things will not function properly.

 ## Deployment